kulvishwas8/kulage/README.md

 This project helps users quickly derive a suggested asset mix based on their current age, following the common principle that risk exposure should decrease as age increases.
 The core output is a set of age-dependent allocation percentages (for example, equity vs. debt) visualized and served through a Streamlit app.
 ## Core Logic

 The only required input is the user’s date of birth, from which the current age is computed using today’s date, capped at a maximum of 85 years for allocation purposes.
-The allocation logic is age-based and  follow simple heuristics such as “rule of 100” style formulaswith modification where the equity proportion is derived from age and the remainder is assigned to lower-risk assets.
+The allocation logic is age-based and  follow simple heuristics such as “rule of 100” style formulas with modification where the equity proportion is derived from age and the remainder is assigned to lower-risk assets.

 ## Technology Stack